 - Limited liability companies (LLCs); and

 Unless you have a sole proprietorship, you will need to file dissolution papers with the state of Florida.
 Articles of dissolution must be filed under the guidelines established by the relevant state statute.
-For example, partnerships must file dissolution papers in accordance with the Florida Revised Uniform Limited Partnership Act of 2005, whereas corporations must do so in accordance with the Florida Business Corporations Act, and LLCs should dissolve under the Florida Revised Limited Liability Company Act.
+For example, partnerships must file dissolution papers in accordance with the Florida Revised Uniform Limited Partnership Act of 2005 , whereas corporations must do so in accordance with the Florida Business Corporations Act , and LLCs should dissolve under the Florida Revised Limited Liability Company Act.
 You should also look into to cancelling any outstanding licenses or permits that you may have from federal, state or local government agencies.

 - Notifying Tax Agencies

 When you file for dissolution, your business will likely still have some outstanding tax liabilities.
 It is critically important that all tax issues are properly handled.
 First, you should notify the Internal Revenue Service (IRS), the Florida Department of Revenue and any other state or local tax agencies to which your company may owe money that your business is shutting down.
-Tax issues can be incredibly complicated, and while the IRS provides a general guide for those who are dissolving a business, it is best to always work through your attorney.
+Tax issues can be incredibly complicated, and while the IRS provides a general guide for those who are dissolving a business, it is best to always work through a contracts Lawyer.

 - Notifying Affected parties and Settling Debts